-- ► The Bill temporarily voids statutory demands issued against companies during the COVID-19 emergency. - ► A creditor may only present a winding up petition where the creditor has "reasonable grounds" to believe that either: - coronavirus has not had a "financial effect" on the company (i.e., company's financial position worsens in consequence of, or for reasons relating to, coronavirus - a notably low threshold); or - the relevant insolvency condition e.g., cash flow or balance sheet insolvency - would have arisen anyway, irrespective of the financial effect of coronavirus on the company. - ► Even where such a winding up petition is presented, the Bill imposes restrictions on the court's jurisdiction to make a winding up order.1 - ▶ We envisage it will be difficult in practice for the court to determine whether or not the company's state of insolvency would have arisen anyway, absent the effects of coronavirus.
+- ▶ The Act temporarily voids statutory demands issued against companies during the COVID-19 emergency. - ► A creditor may only present a winding-up petition where the creditor has "reasonable grounds" to believe that either: - coronavirus has not had a "financial effect" on the company (i.e., company's financial position worsens in consequence of, or for reasons relating to, coronavirus - a notably low threshold); or - the relevant insolvency condition e.g., cash flow or balance sheet insolvency - would have arisen anyway, irrespective of the financial effect of coronavirus on the company. - ► Even where such a winding-up petition is presented, the Act imposes restrictions on the court's jurisdiction to make a winding-up order. - ▶ We envisage it will be difficult in practice for the court to determine whether or not the company's state of insolvency would have arisen anyway, absent the effects of coronavirus. - ➤ The winding up petition will remain private until the court has concluded that it is likely it will be able to make a winding up order having regard to the coronavirus test (or further order).